Top-N: Equivariant set and graph generation without exchangeability: The one-shot set generation problem

+Methods based on independent sampling use a Monte-Carlo estimate for $ \nabla_{\theta, \phi} \mathcal L'(\mX)$ that leverages the reparametrization trick.
+They therefore only optimize a lower bound of the ELBO, which could explain why they are difficult to train.

-\paragraph{First-n creation} While MLP and random generation are the most common methods for set creation, \citet{zhang2019deep} and \citet{krawczuk2021gggan} use another design: they always start from the same learnable set $\Xref \in \R^{\nmax \times \dhid}$, and concatenate the latent vector to each point of this set.
-Similarly to MLP based creation, they then mask this matrix to keep only the first $n$ rows: we therefore call this method First-n creation.
+\paragraph{First-n} Instead of sampling points, \citet{zhang2019deep} and \citet{krawczuk2021gggan} propose to always start from the same learnable set $\Xref \in \R^{\nmax \times \dhid}$, and mask this matrix to keep only the first $n$ rows: we therefore call this method First-n creation.
+Similarly to the independent sampling method, the latent vector is then concatenated to each point of this set.

-Despite its simplicity, First-n creation solves most limitations of i.i.d\ creation: convergence is much faster and this method does not suffer from the collision problem.
-However, the network is only trained to generate up to $\nmax$ points and has no ability to extrapolate to larger sets.
-Furthermore, selecting the first $n$ rows of the reference set $\Xref$ is an arbitrary mechanism that biases the training procedure (as the first rows are selected more often than the last ones).
+Empirically, First-n converges much faster than sampling-based methods \citep{krawczuk2021gggan}, but the network is only trained to generate up to $\nmax$ points and has no ability to extrapolate to larger sets.
+Furthermore, selecting the first $n$ rows of the reference set $\Xref$ introduces a bias because the first rows are selected more often than the last ones.

 \paragraph{Creation methods for graph generation} For graph generation, edge weights (or edge features) also need to be learned.
-To the best of our knowledge, First-n creation has not been used for this purpose yet, and the weights are generated either by a MLP or by sampling i.i.d.\ normal entries.
-Alternatively, \citet{bresson2019two} and \citet{krawczuk2021gggan} proposed to generate a set at creation time, and use a Set2Graph update function in order to learn the graph adjacency matrix.
+To the best of our knowledge, First-n creation has not been used for this purpose yet, and the weights are generated either by a MLP or by sampling normal entries i.i.d.
+An alternative is to first generate a set, and then use a Set2Graph update function in order to learn the graph adjacency matrix as in \citep{bresson2019two, krawczuk2021gggan}.